What are Collaborations?

 Collaborations also supports the Google Apps LTI, which is enabled in a course as an external app.
 Google Drive collaborations not only allow users to create Google Docs, but they can also create Google Spreadsheets and Google Presentations.

-The Google Apps integration requires enabling the External Collaborations Tool feature option.
-However, enabling this feature option changes the Collaborations interface and removes any existing Google Docs collaborations.
+The Google Apps integration requires enabling the External Collaborations Tool feature preview.
+However, enabling this feature preview changes the Collaborations interface and removes any existing Google Docs collaborations.

 View Microsoft Office Collaborations